 - Connected devices are forecast to rise to 25 billion by 2025.
 A quarter of these will be in Europe.

 - Changes in working patterns has been accelerated by the COVID-19 pandemic – 40% of EU workers switched to telework in early 2020.

-- Two in five EU users have experienced security-related problems.
+- 2 in 5 EU users have experienced security-related problems.

-- One in eight businesses have been affected by cyberattacks.
+- 1 in 8 businesses have been affected by cyberattacks.

 - The annual cost of cybercrime to the global economy is estimated to have reached €5.5 trillion at the end of 2020, double the figure of 2015.